TurboGears/tg2/docs/2.0/BasicMoves.rst

 template in your controllers.
 You could specifying the template argument with``@expose`` decorator.

-That means that we've now got a 'hello' variable in our template which we can use, and we attach the template 'helloworld.templates.index' to 'new_hello' method.
+That means that we've now got a 'hello' variable in our Genshi template which we can use, and we attach the template 'helloworld.templates.index' to 'new_hello' method.
 So let's edit helloworld/template/index.html to replace the h1 tag we added earlier with: